This study guide has two parts:

 Lecture and book exams are organised three times, and the student may choose the most suitable date.
 Students do not need to sign up for the exam if not stated otherwise in the course instructions.

-The same applies if the student wishes to improve her/his grade.
+The same applies if the student wishes to improve the grade.

-If the student does not pass any of the three examinations, s/he can redo the whole course again the next time it is available.
+If the student does not pass any of the three examinations, they can redo the whole course when and if it is arranged again.